Wade Kapszukiewicz: Personal life

 Kapszukiewicz is a parishioner at Gesu Roman Catholic Church.
 He and his wife, Sarah, were married in 2001.
 They live in the Old Orchard neighborhood of Toledo and have two children.

 Electoral history

 Kapszukiewicz was first elected mayor of Toledo on November 7, 2017, defeating the incumbent mayor, Paula Hicks-Hudson.
 He received over 55 percent of the vote, winning by an 11 percent margin.

 On November 2, 2021, Kapszukiewicz overwhelmingly won a second term by defeating the former mayor, Carty Finkbeiner, winning by a record margin with 68.9 percent of the vote.
 The previous record was set in 2005 when Finkbeiner himself defeated incumbent Jack Ford with 61.8 percent of the vote.

+Kapszukiewicz was re-elected to a historic third term in the election held on November 4, 2025.
+He is the first mayor in the city's history to serve three consecutive four-year terms.
+This became possible after Toledo voters approved a charter amendment in November 2024 to raise the mayoral term limits from two to three consecutive terms.
+He won by a wide margin, earning 61% of the vote.
+His main opponent, Sylvania, Ohio resident Roberto Torres, received about 32% of the vote.